Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Introduction

-To alleviate this burden, researchers have alternatively explored learning-based approaches that analyze source code without execution.
-Most deep learning (DL)-based methods operate at the function level to classify functions as vulnerable or not.
+To alleviate this burden, researchers have alternatively explored learning-based approaches that analyze source code.
+Most learning based methods operate at the function level to classify functions as vulnerable or benign.
 However, they often lack interprocedural or project-wide context~\cite{li2021sysevr, russell2018automated}, and require a large volume of labeled vulnerabilities for training~\cite{chakraborty2021deep}, which may not be available.
 More recently, several works~\cite{zhou2024large, lu2024grace, robin2025} have used Large Language Models (LLMs) to directly analyze code without relying on traditional program analysis.
 Leveraging massive training corpora, LLMs can recognize typical (vulnerable) usage patterns and reason about code semantics across diverse programming contexts.
-While promising, LLMs face challenges such as token length limits, inconsistent reasoning, and susceptibility to hallucinations, which limit their reliability in analyzing large, complex software.
+While promising, LLMs face challenges such as token length limits, inconsistent reasoning, and susceptibility to hallucinations.

-The distinct challenges of classic and learning-based methods suggest that a hybrid \emph{neuro-symbolic approach}\footnote{Neuro refers to learning-based analysis (particularly LLMs in this paper) leveraging neural models for semantic reasoning; symbolic refers to classic static analysis using symbolic representations and formal logic systems.} is a promising direction.
-While recent works have taken steps toward such integration, they fall short of the level of automation.
-For example, IRIS~\cite{iris} and Artemis~\cite{artemis} use LLMs to extract taint sources and sinks, and incorporate them into existing detection patterns to enhance the coverage of vulnerability searches.
-However, these approaches only extend some parts of base patterns developed by humans, which still require manual effort and are prone to human error.
+The distinct challenges of classic and learning-based methods suggest that a hybrid \emph{neuro-symbolic approach}\footnote{Neuro refers to learning-based analysis (particularly LLMs) leveraging neural models for semantic reasoning; symbolic refers to classic static analysis using symbolic representations and formal logic systems.} is a promising direction.
+While recent works have taken steps toward such integration, they fall short of the automation level or analysis capability.
+IRIS~\cite{iris} and Artemis~\cite{artemis} use LLMs to extract taint sources and sinks, and incorporate them into existing detection patterns for Java and PHP applications, respectively.
+They automate only \emph{parts} of the detection logic, while the core vulnerability patterns must still be manually crafted by security experts.
+For instance, IRIS expects experts to manually design the complete data-flow tracking logic and control-flow conditions in CodeQL, leaving only placeholder slots for sources/sinks to be filled by the LLM.
+This means that for each new vulnerability type, experts must first spend days to weeks developing the base query structure before IRIS can contribute.
+KNighter~\cite{knighter} is a concurrent work that synthesizes Clang static analyzers~\cite{csa} for C/C++ vulnerability detection.
+However, as explicitly acknowledged in their paper, KNighter does not support temporal and interprocedural analysis.
+Lacking such essential capabilities limits KNighter to simple, intraprocedural vulnerabilities.